-When the Baptist Meeting House in Hudson Center was built in 1841 it included four walls with windows on probably three sides, a balcony, chimney, one or two wood burning stoves, a platform, a pulpit set, and pews.
+The sanctuary included four walls with windows on probably three sides, a balcony, chimney, one or two wood burning stoves, a platform, a pulpit set, and pews.
 The pews were of the square box type and had been carried over from the North Meeting House.
 Pews were individually owned and passed down by deed.
 Likely the balcony was open overlooking the sanctuary and enclosed later to conserve heat.
 You may ask about the steeple.
 It was part of the early building as evidenced by the bell.
 The first bell, donated by Deacon Moses Greeley, cracked and was replaced in 1847 by the present bell.
 At first stringed instruments were used to provide the music.
 They were replaced by a pump organ about 1850.
 At that time a young doctor in town, Dr. David O. Smith, also served as music director for the church.

+The first major changes to the sanctuary occurred in 1888 when the church received a gift of the Woodbury and Harris tracker organ from Dr. David O. Smith.
+This fine musical instrument was given in honor of his daughter, Martha, who was an accomplished organist and pianist.
+The original cost of this organ was $1,820!
+In order to house the organ an alcove was added to the front of the sanctuary.
 The new organ became the centerpiece of the sanctuary with the large archway for the pipes and the console for the organist.
 Behind the scenes were doors through which one could enter into the organ.
 The doorway on the left side was most important.
-As the church did not have electricity a ‘blow boy’ would enter into the organ in order to exercise the pump handle to place air into the organ pipes.
+As the church did not have electricity a “blow boy” would enter in order to exercise a handle to pump air into the organ pipes.
 This practice continued into the 1920’s when the organ was electrified.